Submission Guidelines and Requirements

 The length of the paper should be between 5,000 and 7,000 words.

 Authors should observe high academic standards.
 Plagiarism in any form is incompatible with research ethics and our values.
+All submitted full papers will be checked by a plagiarism detection software and in case there are copied parts, authors will be asked to rewrite the parts in question.

 Each study should be well-structured and contain introduction, goals of research, methods, results, and conclusions.